-- 12. Explain various steps of the process of control. - 13.
+- 11. Explain various steps of the process of control. - 12.
 Co-ordination is needed at all levels and in all functional areas of management.
-Comment. - 14.
-Describe the characteristics of control. - 15.
+Comment. - 13.
+Describe the characteristics of control. - 14.
+A good control system is one which is effective and serves its purpose.
+Explain giving essentials of good control system. - 15.
 State the meaning of controlling.
-Why is it required that every organisation must follow certain control system in its activities. - 16.
-Describe in detail the relation between controlling and planning.
+Why is it required that every organisation must follow certain control system in its activities.